ietf-rats-wg/eat/draft-ietf-rats-eat.md

 While fewer profiles are preferrable, sometimes several may be needed for a use case.
 One approach to handling variation in devices might be to define several full profiles that are variants of each other.
-It is relatively easy and inexpensive to define profiles as they don't have to be standards track and don't have to be registered anywhere.
+It is relatively easy and inexpensive to define profiles as they do not have to be standards track and do not have to be registered anywhere.
 For example, flexibility for post-quantum algorithms can be handled as follows.
 First, define a full profile for a set of non-post-quantum algorithms for current use.
 Then, when post-quantum algorithms are settled, define another full profile derived from the first.